AdventureBear/trot/README.md

 * Keep this list updated

 ## Change Log
+v0.0.4 & v0.0.5
+* Added folder flag ```-f```.
+Default will write into current folder, otherwise will create new directory if it does not exist
+* Updated entry file name from app.js to trot.js
+* Cleaned up .gitignore file

+v0.0.3
-v0.0.3  Added ES6 Component as default
+* Added ES6 Component as default ```-v``` flag.
+Use options 5 or 6 to specify

-v0.0.2  Update Readme
+v0.0.1
-v0.0.1  First version
+* First version

 ## License